IBM/era/README.md

 sudo ldconfig
 ```

-Generate the GNURadio Python flowgraph:
+Generate the GNU Radio Python flowgraph:

-Finally, the GNURadio-based implementation of the IEEE 802.11p transceiver has to be generated using the GNURadio Companion compiler (`grcc`):
+Finally, the GNU Radio-based implementation of the IEEE 802.11p transceiver has to be generated using the GNU Radio Companion compiler (`grcc`):

 ```
 cd ~/catkin_ws/src/dsrc/gr-ieee802-11/examples